Updated: May 20, 2020

 I also find it quite ironic because he received the sad news a day before Labor Day here in the Philippines.
 A day when the country pays tribute to the men and women who drive this nation’s economy.

-Well apparently, due to the cost cutting measures which the Board of Directors decided to implement, my friend and the rest of his department, will now be joining the millions of unemployed Filipinos to celebrate the national holiday.
+Well apparently, due to the cost cutting measures which the Board of Directors decided to implement, my friend and the rest of his department, will now be joining the millions of unemployed Filipinos.

 All this had me thinking.